Calculated based on number of publications stored in Pure and citations from Scopus

 Key Research Interests

-My research is aimed at improving the quality, safety and equity of health care, particularly for older people with long term conditions.
+My research is aimed at improving population health, particularly for older people with long term conditions.

-I collaborate with colleagues in Public Heath England and the Institute of Health Metrics and Evaluation in Seattle to analyse and interpret the findings of the Global Burden of Disease study at local level in the UK.
+I collaborate with colleagues in the UK Office for Health Improvement and Disparities, and interpret the findings of the Global Burden of Disease study locally, nationally and internationally.
 See:

 • Steel N, Ford JA, Newton JN, Davis A, Vos T, Naghavi M, et al. Changes in health in the countries of the UK and 150 English Local Authority areas 1990–2016: a systematic analysis for the Global Burden of Disease Study 2016.
 Lancet 2018 doi: 10.1016/S0140-6736(18)32207-4

 I am an investigator on the English Longitudinal Study of Ageing, in collaboration with colleagues from University College London, the University of Manchester, the Institute for Fiscal Studies, and the National Centre for Social Research.
-Analysis has been funded by the National Institute of Health Research HS&DR programme.
 See:

 • Steel N, Hardcastle AC, Clark A, Mounce LTA, Bachmann MO, Richards SH, Henley WW, Campbell JL, Melzer D. Self-reported quality of care for older adults from 2004 to 2011: a cohort study.
 Age and Ageing 2014;43:716–720; doi: 10.1093/ageing/afu091

-We have recently completed a NIHR funded trial of goal setting with high risk multimorbid patients in primary care, and have implemented the findings into an online open course for GPs interested in learning more about goal setting.
+Our NIHR trial of goal setting with high risk multimorbid patients in primary care led to an online open course for GPs interested in learning more about goal setting.
 See:

 • Ford J, Lenaghan E, Salter C, Turner D, Shiner A, Clark A, Murdoch J, Green C, Lipp A, Moseley A, Wade T, Winterburn S, Steel N. Can goal-setting for patients with multimorbidity improve outcomes in primary care?
 Cluster randomised feasibility trial.
 BMJ Open 3 June 2019;9:e025332. doi: 10.1136/bmjopen-2018-025332